Who is who on the Internet and who did what when

 New Modems, Wireless Networks and Smartphones

 Cable Modems: Firstly, some background regarding cable TV.
 In the US it goes back to 1948.
-It was introduced into Australia in 1994 by Optus, who implemented it with fibre-optic cable (i.e. transmitting via on/off light pulses).
-Fibre optic is more fragile than copper, and Optus (and Foxtel) employed FTTN Fibre (just) to the node, with coaxial copper wire for its final "last mile" connection.
-Regarding FTTP (Fibre to the Premises) OECD stats in 2009 showed that Japan had 87%, and South Korea had 67% of their households installed with it.
-However, the difficulties with fibre meant that FTTP installations in other countries was much lower.
+It was introduced into Australia in 1995 by Telstra and Optus, who implemented it with fibre-optic cable (i.e. transmitting via on/off light pulses).
+Fibre optic is more fragile than copper, and both companies employed FTTN Fibre (just) to the node, with coaxial copper wire for its final "last mile" connection.
+Regarding FTTP (Fibre to the Premises) as a percentage of broadband installations by country, OECD stats in 2023 showed Japan on 86% (i.e. 40 million households), and South Korea 89% (21 million households) but elsewhere, the FTTP percentage is generally much lower, e.g. in Australia, US, UK it's around 25%.

-Now in 1996 in the US, cable modems lifted download speeds on the Internet from 56Kbps to 1.5Mbps (i.e. over 25 fold) and more.
+Now back in 1997 in the US, cable modems lifted download speeds on the Internet from 56Kbps to 1.5Mbps (i.e. over 25 fold) and more.
 Microsoft and NTT ran pure fibre-optic tests and saw speeds as high as 155Mbps.

-ADSL Modems: In 1998, ADSL (Assymetric Digital Subscriber Line) technology (deployed on the "downstream" exchange-to-customer side) and a small 53 byte ATM format (on the "upstream" exchange-to-ISP side) was retooled for Internet access, offering initial download speeds of 768Kbps.
+ADSL Modems: In 1999, ADSL (Assymetric Digital Subscriber Line) technology (deployed on the "physical" customer-to-exchange side) and a small 53 byte ATM format (on the "framing" customer-to-ISP side) was retooled for Internet access, offering initial download speeds of 768Kbps.
 ATM packets had been originally developed to meet the needs of Broadband ISDN, first published in early 1988.
 Click here for more info.

 As a sidenote, click here for an excellent article on how telephones actually work.
 First introduced into Melbourne in 1879.
 Click here for a short page re Aussie voltages, milliamps and signal strength on a typical phone line.